Heinz Keßler: Conviction and imprisonment

 In 1991, after the Unification of Germany, Kessler was arrested after police received information that Kessler would attempt to flee the country disguised as a Soviet officer.
 German police blockaded the Sperenberg Airfield to prevent Kessler's escape, but later arrested him in Berlin after changing the lock on his home and informing him that he could retrieve his keys at a local police station.

 He was tried in a German court for incitement to commit intentional homicide, for his role in the deaths of people who tried to flee the GDR between 1971 and 1989.
 On 16 September 1993, Kessler was found guilty of manslaughter and was sentenced to seven and a half years in prison.

 Kessler filed an appeal to the European Court of Human Rights, claiming that his actions were in accordance with GDR law and meant to preserve the existence of the GDR.
 However, his appeal was denied largely on the basis that the GDR's policies violated international human rights.

 Kessler served his sentence in Berlin-Hakenfelde prison from November 1996 to October 1998, and was released early.

-Kessler was expelled from the Party of Democratic Socialism (SED) in 1990.
+Kessler was expelled from the Party of Democratic Socialism (PDS) in 1990.
 In 2009, he joined the German Communist Party (DKP).
 He was an unsuccessful DKP candidate in the 2011 Berlin state election.
 Kessler died on 2 May 2017 at the age of 97.